thinkst/canarytokens-docs/docs/guide/idp-app-token.md

 Create a Canarytoken by choosing "IdP App" from the Canarytokens list.

-If you want the app to redirect to a specific URL, enter it in the "Redirect URL" box
+If you want the app to redirect to a specific URL, enter it in the "Redirect URL" box.

 Leave a reasonable comment to remind yourself where you will deploy the Canarytoken (e.g. "Fake Salesforce app on Okta").